matvillar/StockTrackerApp/README.md

 ### Software Demo

-To see a demo of StockTrackerApp in action and get a walkthrough of the code, please watch the following YouTube video:
+To see a demo of StockTrackerApp in action please watch the following YouTube video:

 [Software Demo Video]([http://youtube.link.goes.here](https://youtu.be/tIZ8JF4S8q4))